slimcoin-project/slm-pywallet/README.md

 Allows to look up addresses at the Cryptoid explorer.
 Prints out addresses for which transactions are found.

 Uses some code snippets from pypeerassets.
-License: MIT Requires Python3.
+License: BSD 3-clause (see LICENSE file) Requires Python3.

 Usage: